SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/PropertyInfo.md

   <b>For cat types:</b>
   <br></br>![cat2](https://github.com/user-attachments/assets/144d09b5-756d-4d17-9f8b-60e98cbe35a6)
-  <br></br>You can add a hovering attack animation by adding new frames to the sprite, but make sure to register it using the HoveringAttackEffect field.
+  <br></br>You can add new frames to the sprite sheet to create a hovering attack animation.
+However, remember to register this animation using the HoveringAttackEffect field.
   <br></br>
-And that's pretty much it!
+<b>And that's pretty much it!</b>

 ## HatOffset & HatOffsetModel
 HatOffset is a dictionary that provides instructions for the mod to display the pet's hat correctly on its texture (frame specific).<br></br>